 Contest Languages

 Defining a Language

 PC2 must be provided with information about the programming languages used by contestants (teams).
 To enter this information, click the Languages tab on main Administrator screen.
-This will bring up a display similar to the following:
+This will bring up a display like the following: